1 Carat Diamond Price in the UK

 Online retailers offer hundred of diamonds to choose from.
-For example, Taylor & Hart has 519 one carat, H colour, VS2 clarity, excellent cut diamonds, which makes it easy to find the perfect stone:
+For example, Blue Nike has 829 one carat, H colour, VS2 clarity, excellent cut diamonds, which makes it easy to find the perfect stone.

 The diamond search tools and huge selection available means that you can take your time to find the diamond that is right for you, without any pressure.

 Plus, online retailers offer excellent service as they know their business is only as strong as their reputation online.
-For example, Taylor & Hart offer:
+For example, Blue Nile offer:

 - Lifetime warrant on workmanship